Gamefist/Skuddbot-v2-wiki/Minigames/free-for-all.md

 # Free for All

 {% hint style="warning" %}
 This page is still a concept, features mentioned may not be implemented yet and may not be final.
+[Feedback is welcome!](/Help/contact.md)
 {% endgame %}

 ## Introduction